Wells Fargo victims get closer to payback in $142 million settlement

 Still, Wells Fargo CEO Tim Sloan called the court ruling a "major milestone in our efforts to make things right for our customers."

-Wells Fargo admitted last September that 2 million unauthorized checking and credit card accounts were opened between 2011 and 2015.
+Wells Fargo admitted last September that 2 million potentially unauthorized checking and credit card accounts were opened between 2011 and 2015.
 The bank blamed unrealistic sales goals.
 The outrage forced the ouster of longtime CEO John Stumpf and the restructuring of Wells Fargo's sales targets, and it spawned federal and local investigations.

 Related: Elizabeth Warren wants the Wells Fargo board wiped out